 - “Who will be your wedding witness?”
 The couple can choose one or two wedding witnesses each.
 These will often be close friends or relatives.
 Although the witnesses do sign papers for the wedding officiation, it is now more of a custom of support for the couple than anything else.

 “Nous allons servir un repas à cinq plats pour notre mariage.”

 - “We will be serving a five-course meal at our wedding.”
 Now this is most likely the most important part of any French wedding ceremony - the food served.
 As is well known around the world, the French are far from lacking in culinary expertise, and for any wedding to be memorable, the meal must be perfect.

 “Avez-vous choisi où se fera le mariage ?”

 - “Have you chosen where the wedding ceremony will be hosted?”
 French weddings are often beautiful if only for the vast possibilities of beautiful locations available throughout the country.
 Be it in a village castle, in vineyards in the Southern region, or at a 14th-century gothic Church, the choices are endless.

 Whether you have been invited to a French wedding, are planning to propose in French or to a French person, or just want to know a bit more about French wedding culture, these phrases are a great introduction and practice for you.
 If you are an invitee, make sure to spend some time looking for a nice outfit, as the French have exquisite taste in wedding fashion.

-PS: You can use our free web application to record your own French phrases.
+PS: You can use our free language tool to make your own French vocabulary lists, and record your own French phrases.